Critical Sections Are Not Per-Thread: A Trace Semantics for Lock-Based Concurrency: Critical Section and Lock Set

 \section{Critical Section and Lock Set}

 We consider a specific program run represented by some well-formed trace $T$.
 In trace $T$ we wish to identify critical sections that protect events.
 The entry and exit points of a critical section are identified by matching lock and unlock events~$l$ and $u$ where $l$ and $u$ operate on the same lock and are nearest to each other.
 By well-formedness events~$l$ and $u$ must belong to the same thread.
-In case the program exited prematurely, a lock event~$u$ might not have a matching unlock event~$l$.
-In such a case, we consider the last event of the thread the lock event~$u$ is in as the exit point.
+Hence, pairs of matching lock and unlock events can be easily computed via a linear scan of the trace and we write $\exit{T}{l}$ to denote the matching unlock event for lock event~$l$.
+A critical section might be 'open' in the sense that a lock event~$u$ might not have a matching unlock event~$l$.
+In such cases we assume that $\exit{T}{l}$ equals~$\bot$.
+The definition below formally defines $\exit{T}{l}$.

-\begin{defi}[Entry and Exit Points] Let $T$ be a well-formed trace with lock event $l=(\thdSym,\lockE{m}) \in T$.
+\begin{defi}[Entry and Exit Points of Critical Sections] Let $T$ be a well-formed trace with lock event $l=(\thdSym,\lockE{m}) \in T$.
 We refer to $l$ as the \emph{entry point} of a critical section on lock $m$.
-The \emph{exit point} of $l$ in trace~$T$ is obtained via function $\exit{T}{l}$ defined below.
+The \emph{exit point} of $l$ in trace~$T$ is obtained via the function $\exit{T}{l}$ defined below.